NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_inventory_manager.md

 > Waiting for these elements happens **asynchronously** and won't lock your game thread.
 > For more information, please check `NinjaInventoryAction_WaitForAbilitySystem`.

-You can fine tune how the pooling process happens by adjusting the following properties:
+You can fine tune how the polling process happens by adjusting the following properties:

-- `AbilitySystemPoolInterval`: How often it will check for the Ability System's presence.
+- `AbilitySystemPollInterval`: How often it will check for the Ability System's presence.
 - `AbilitySystemMaxWait`: Maximum amount of time the inventory will wait for the ASC to replicate.

 Issues during this process will be added to your **Inventory Log**.